-External wall insulation is a great alternative when looking to improve the insulation of a building, reducing heat loss and improving the building envelope.
-Buildings that have been constructed prior to the 1930s are generally built with solid walls, meaning there are no cavities that can be filled with insulation.
+External wall insulation is a great way to reduce heat loss and improve the building envelope.
+Builders generally constructed buildings before the 1930s with solid walls, meaning they did not include cavities for insulation.

 Table of contents: